Lobesitdoll/mdncomp/wiki/Using.md

 engines in order to determine if it can be used or not in your page or program.

-Think caniuse.com or MDN's compatibility tables; in fact, `mdncomp` uses the very same data as on the latter, but presented for the terminal/CLI.
+Think caniuse.com or MDN's compatibility tables; in fact, `mdncomp` uses the very same data as on the latter, but presented for the terminal/CLI and with some additional data not available in the original BCD data such as summary description and specifications.

 For that reason `mdncomp` is probably most useful for those who spend some or much time in a CLI.